I'm a provider

 Please wait while you are redirected.

 Gastroparesis is a chronic disorder of gastric motility characterized by delaying emptying of a solid meal.
 Symptoms include bloating, distension, nausea, and vomiting.
-When severe and chronic, gastroparesis can be associated with dehydration, poor nutritional status, and poor glycemic control in diabetics.
+When severe and chronic, gastroparesis can be associated with dehydration, poor nutritional status, and poor glycemic control in diabetic patients.
 While most commonly associated with diabetes, gastroparesis is also found in chronic pseudo-obstruction, connective tissue disorders, Parkinson disease, and psychological pathologic conditions.
 Some cases may not be associated with an identifiable cause, and are referred to as idiopathic gastroparesis.
 Treatment of gastroparesis includes prokinetic agents, such as metoclopramide, and antiemetic agents, such as metoclopramide, granisetron, or odansetron.
 Severe cases may require enteral or total parenteral nutrition.

 Gastric electrical stimulation has also been investigated as a treatment of obesity as a technique to increase a feeling of satiety with subsequent reduced food intake and weight loss.
 The exact mechanisms resulting in changes in eating behavior are uncertain but may be related to neuro-hormonal modulation and/or stomach muscle stimulation.
 There are no gastric electrical stimulation devices approved by the FDA for the treatment of obesity.
-However, the Transcend® Implantable Gastric Stimulation device, manufactured by Transneuronix Corporation and acquired by Medtronic in 2005, is currently available in Europe for treatment of obesity.
+The Transcend® Implantable Gastric Stimulation device, manufactured by Transneuronix and acquired by Medtronic in 2005, is currently available in Europe for treatment of obesity.
 Medtronic announced in December 2005 that the preliminary results of the Screened Health Assessment and Pacer Evaluation, or SHAPE trial, which was initiated by Transneuronix using the Transcend device, "did not meet the efficacy endpoint of a difference in mean excess weight loss at one year."